State Policy Description

 - 4. Is there a set schedule for plan updates?
 No

 - 5. Does the plan address GHG emissions or does the state have a climate action plan?
 No

 State energy plans (SEPs) are developed in order to provide guidance for meeting current and future energy needs sustainably, reliably, and cost-effectively.
-While the motivations for developing a SEP are likely to vary across states, it appears that most state plans address emerging environmental and energy security concerns.
-These two sources of motivations are most obvious in the use of Climate Action Plans (CAPs), which in many states also serve as SEPs.
+While the motivations for developing a SEP are likely to vary across states, most state plans address emerging environmental and energy security concerns.
+These two sources of motivations are most obvious in the use of Climate Action Plans (CAPs), which typically address strategies to reduce greenhouse gas emissions and/or adapt to climate change, and can include cross-sector or economy wide policy recommendations.
+In many states, CAPs also serve as SEPs.
 For more information, see the full policy brief.